Beer-Battered Onion Rings

 - Huevos con Machaca - Burrito

-Our house shredded beef mixed with eggs, pico de gallo & Monterey Jack cheese$9.00
+Our house shredded beef mixed with eggs, pico de gallo & Monterey Jack cheese wrapped in our house flour tortilla.$9.00

 - Huevos con Nopales - Burrito